Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Betting Insights

-- The Stars have a 42-24 record when favored on the moneyline this season.
+- The Stars have been favored on the moneyline 66 times this season, and have finished 42-24 in those games.

-- The Stars have an implied moneyline win probability of 65.5% in this game.
+- Based on this matchup's moneyline, the Stars have an implied win probability of 65.5%.

 Kraken Betting Insights